 - Hope of heaven.
 This is not the only life there is.
 God has prepared for His children a place that is more glorious than we could ever imagine (2 Corinthians 4:17-18)!
 This gives us an eternal perspective on our lives and on suffering and enables us even to rejoice in the midst of great difficulties. - Hope for change now.
 God wants the church to strive to bring the His kingdom (God's rule and reign) so that righteousness can be experienced on earth now (Matthew 6:10).
-Too often the church has been thinking only about heaven, and neglecting to bring in the reign of God, now, on earth. - f.
-God wants the church to be a community of love (John 13:34-35; Romans 12:9-21; Colossians 3:12-14; 1 Thessalonians 3:12; 1 Peter 1:22).
-Love is the most healing force in the universe!
+Too often the church has been thinking only about heaven, and neglecting to bring in the reign of God, now, on earth.

-repentance where there is a priestly identification with the sin of the church as a whole, even his/her own weaknesses, failures and sins.
-But there is also a place for a public act of g.
-God wants His church to be a family!
-This is especially important in a community where many people have lost their relatives or have been betrayed by them.
-Relationships in the church can provide the roles that are missing in people's lives (fathers, mothers, sons, daughters, and so on.
+can provide the roles that are missing in people's lives (fathers, mothers, sons, daughters, and so on.
 Psalm 68:6; Matthew 12:50; John 19:27; Ephesians 2:19; 3:15; 1 Timothy 6:1-2; Hebrews 2:11).